jpsca/texteditor/README.md

 ## How it Works

-`texteditor.open()` first looks for the `$EDITOR` environment variable.
+`texteditor.open()` first looks for the `EDITOR` environment variable.
 If set, it uses the value as-is, including any command-line argument, without fallbacks.

-If no `$EDITOR` is set, it will try to guess.
+If no `EDITOR` is set, it tries to guess.

-On MacOS, it calls the system default for *editing* that file extension.
+To do so, the function search through a *very short* list of the most popular editors, and use the first one that founds.

-In other operating systems, the function will search through a *very short* list of known editors, and use the first one that founds.
+On MacOS, as fallback, it calls the system default for *editing* that file extension.

-You might notice that vim and Emacs are not in that short list, that's because:
+You might notice that *vim* and *Emacs* are not in the short list of editors, that's because:

-1. If you are using it, you know what the `EDITOR` variable is, and you probably has set it already.
+1. If you are using either of them, you know what the `EDITOR` variable is, and you probably has set it already.
 2. If you aren't using it, finding yourself in their UI for the first time is going to be super confusing.
    In fact "How to exit vim" is a common Stack Overflow question.
 Having to google how to set an EDITOR variable is a less scary alternative.